2019 FIFA Women's World Cup qualification: CAF

 FIFA banned Equatorial Guinea from qualifying for the 2019 FIFA Women's World Cup, meaning they could not qualify for the World Cup regardless of their performance in the Africa Women Cup of Nations.

+Confederation qualification

 CONCACAF

 As in the previous World Cup cycle, the CONCACAF Women's Championship served as the World Cup qualifying tournament for CONCACAF members.
 The World Cup qualifying process was as follows: